i2bc/SURFMAP/README.md

 The easiest and recommended way to run SURFMAP is to take profit of its pre-built docker image.
 This image will work on any system that can run docker (Unix, MacOS, or Windows 10 through WSL2).
 It includes all the dependencies and external softwares (MSMS & APBS) to run SURFMAP so that the user don't need to install anything on its machine (except docker).

-Yet if you want/need to install SURFMAP on your machine, please refer to the [full manual install](#Installation) section.
+Yet if you want/need to install SURFMAP on your machine, please refer to the [fully manual installation](#Installation) section.

-### Step 1: Get docker on your machine
+## 1. Get docker on your machine

 You’ll first need to create an account on [docker hub](https://hub.docker.com/) and [install docker](https://docs.docker.com/get-docker/) on your machine.

-### Step 2: Make use of the python script proxy `run_surfmap.py`
+## 2. Make use of the python script proxy `run_surfmap.py`

 Once you’ve successfully registered to the hub and installed docker on your machine, you should be ready to use the docker image of SURFMAP through the script `run_surfmap.py`.

 First make sure this script is executable (the following command should also work on a Windows 10 machine through WSL2):
 ```bash
 chmod +x run_surfmap.py
 ```